Worldwide Guide to Women in Leadership

 I

-n 1712 the family of Van den Bergh died out and the county was inherited by the family of Hohenzollern-Sigmaringen, through her mother-in-law, Marie Klara van den Bergh (1635-1715), the wife of Prince Maximillian von Hohenzollern.
+n 1712 the family of Van den Bergh died out and the county was inherited by the family of Hohenzollern-Sigmaringen, through her mother-in-law, Marie Clara van den Bergh (1635-1715), the wife of Prince Maximillian von Hohenzollern.
 Johanna's younger son, Franz Wilhelm Nikolaus, was granted the title and after the death of her husband, Prince Meinrad II Karl Anton, (1673-1715), she became regent.
 In 1718 , she granted the Prussian Commissar of War, Dozem zu Kleve, with several manorhouses as fief in 1718.
 Her oldest son was Prince Josef Franz Ernst Meinhard Karl Anton von Hohenzollern-Sigmaringen (1702-69).
 Johanna von Montfort lived (1678-1759)

 Bronckhorst